We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 A casual clicker game may be the last thing you think of when you think of Dungeons and Dragons, but that’s exactly what you get with Idle Champions of the Forgotten Realms.
 As you may expect, this isn’t the deepest game on this list, but if you’re looking for something to half-play while killing a few minutes here and there, it’ll do the job just fine.

 Building on top of the already-great original, Divinity: Original Sin 2 is an even more open-ended experience.
 While it doesn’t use the Dungeons and Dragons license, few video games offer the level of player agency when it comes to combat, giving you many different ways to manage enemy encounters, no matter what your party build may be.
+And it has some of the best fantasy music of any RPG!

 While it doesn’t use the official license, Pillars of Eternity is a spiritual successor to Baldur’s Gate and other Infinity-engine powered games.
 If you’ve already played through those old games countless times but are looking for something similar in flavor, this port of Pillars of Eternity will be exactly what you’re looking for.